Skip to main content

 How To Unclog AC Drain Line

-Here’s what to expect when your HVAC tech arrives.
-Service of your HVAC equipment is best handled by a qualified professional.
+Here’s what to expect when your HVAC tech arrives to fix an AC drain line clogged.
+Service of your HVAC equipment is best handled by a qualified professional who has the tools and experience necessary to unclog an AC drain line.

 Step 1 - Power Off the Air Conditioning Unit